jeongm-in/Split-Stickless-Fighting-Stick/README.md

 Overall this was a very fun project, I'm glad I actually finished a project this time.
 I still have 4 more PCBs so I may assemble remainder when I get bored.
 Might also come back with V2 sometime in the future with more improvements.

-Also I uploaded the GP2040-CE keymapping configuration file under the Firmware irectory, so that the same key mapping can be easily copied into new boards.

 # ToDo
 - Exterior case / plate / feet for the board